Prosono/SMARTi_BaseComponent/README.md

     type: js
 </pre>

-What this also means is that the SMARTi integration is now repsonsible for maintining the supplied cards and keeping them updated, adding/removing them etc.
+This also means that the SMARTi integration takes full responsibility for managing the provided cards, including updating, adding, and removing them as needed.

-We reccomend that you do the automatic installation for the initial installation of the SMARTi integration to verify that everything works as it should.
-You can always uninstall the integration and then re-install it in manual mode if some of your pre-existing dashboard are using cards that the SMARTi integration is not providing.
+For the best experience, we recommend using the automatic installation during the initial setup of the SMARTi integration to ensure everything is installed and configured correctly.
+If you encounter conflicts with pre-existing dashboards that use cards not provided by the SMARTi integration, you can uninstall and re-install the integration in manual mode to maintain compatibility with your custom setup.

 ## When uninstalling the integration ALL settings, files, dashboards, automations etc related to the SMARTi integration is deleted and your installation will return to its original state.

 # Usage

 ## Have SMARTi **NOT** show devices/entities
-If you want SMARTi to NOT show entities in the dashboards, simply hide them in Home Assistant and SMARTi will no longer display them.
+If you prefer SMARTi to exclude certain entities from appearing on its dashboards, simply hide those entities in your Home Assistant settings.
+Once hidden, SMARTi will automatically exclude them from display, ensuring a more tailored and clutter-free experience.
+Make sure to refresh the page once an entity has been hidden in roder to see the reflected changes.

 ## Set up power measurement sensor
 Since SMARTi uses a more general power sensor, this will have to be set.
 This can be set under the settings page under "Dynamic Power Sensor".
 IKf no sensors are present here, just click the button "Update power Sensor Lsit" ANd it will populate with all sensors haveing a power measurement and you can select the proper one.

 # Dependencies:

-The SMARTi integration does not reqire any integrations to function, but for the full potential usage, it is reccomended to install the following integrations:
+The SMARTi integration does not require any additional integrations to function.
+However, to unlock its full potential and access advanced features, it is recommended to install the following integrations:

 - ## Browser Mod
 <br>
-This integration will allow for some popups to function as designed, but it is mainly used for looking into the active devices showing in the SMARTi navigation bar
+The Browser Mod integration enhances the functionality of SMARTi by enabling certain popups to operate as designed.
+Additionally, it plays a key role in monitoring and displaying active devices directly within the SMARTi navigation bar, providing a seamless and interactive user experience.
+While not mandatory, this integration is highly recommended for full feature compatibility.

 - ## Alarmo
 <br>
-This integration will allow the user to set up their own alarm system and Alarmo is fully integrated into SMARTi and is required for the alarm panels and alerts to function as designed.
+The Alarmo integration enables users to set up a customizable and feature-rich alarm system within Home Assistant.
+Fully integrated into the SMARTi ecosystem, Alarmo is a required component for the proper functionality of SMARTi’s alarm panels and alert systems.
+This seamless integration ensures that your security features are optimized and operate as intended, providing a reliable and user-friendly alarm solution.

 - ## Ping (ICMP)
 <br>
-Adding a ping sensor in the ui caled "smarti_internet" will also provide you with statistics of your internet connection as well as a status icon in the navbar
+By adding a ping sensor named "smarti_internet" in the Home Assistant UI, you can monitor your internet connection with detailed statistics.
+Additionally, this sensor provides a convenient status icon in the navigation bar, allowing you to quickly view the state of your connection at a glance.

-If you encounter any issues, please open an issue in the GitHub repository.

-Let me know if you want to customize specific sections or add additional details!

 ## Required Cards (cards that must be installed manually if selecting the manual mode):